 Start: 6:10 End: 10:20

 I got a pickup this morning from Terry and Bruce Turner from Warrenton, who promised to look after me here in this area.
-They also committed to pick me a week later from somewhere south, and to drive me to Seattle from where I’ll be flying out on Wednesday 30th.
+They also committed to pick me a week later from somewhere south, and to drive me to Seattle from where I will be flying out on Wednesday 30th.
 So much appreciated, thanks!
 They drove me on the way back to the southern side of North Head Lighthouse, where it may be a tiny hook with surf protection, and we also had a look at the southern side of the south jetty of the Columbia River.
-But both spots had really uninviting big massive surf rolling in, and no shelter at all.
-So I will have to paddle right over the river bar into the Columbia River mouth to land here in this area.
-Will do!
+But both spots had uninviting big massive surf rolling in, and no shelter at all.
+So, I will have to paddle right over the river bar into the Columbia River mouth to land here in this area.
+This will do!

 Terry cooked a wonderful shrimp and fish dinner, and we finished with some ice cream.
 Just what the doctor ordered for now!
 Thanks for looking after me!